anishsingh20/Personal-ChatGPT-Bot-For-Mac/README.md

 ```

-If any issues arise, feel free to open up and issue.
+If you have any issues, please feel free to open up and issue.

+#### Link to the Medium blog post on the topic: https://anishsinghwalia.medium.com/build-and-deploy-your-personal-chatgpt-bot-in-python-with-chatgpt-api-on-macos-951a16aaaff7

 ### INTRODUCTION